 5. Gruber dies hard

-Die Hard returns to Cineworld screens on 21st December.
+Die Hard returns to Cineworld screens on December 23rd.
 So, do you think it's a Christmas movie?
-Or do you take Bruce Willis' side?
-Let us know @Cineworld.
+Book your tickets via the link below.